-- Describes the energy management policies, procedures and / or plan. - Describes the energy management programmes investigated and implemented in the previous year (where applicable) and barriers to implementation (where applicable). - Evidences that opportunities to improve energy efficiency have been reviewed and discussed by senior management on a regular basis (at least annually). - Includes a report on annual energy use by fuel type in the context of total m2 rollformed or pressed into final product (noting that this may be prorated to licensed product volumes where appropriate). - Details of performance against improvement objectives and targets relating to the reduction of energy use related to production of ECNZ-licensed products, and associated GHG emissions, over time.
+- Describes the energy management policies, procedures and / or plan. - Describes the energy management programmes investigated and implemented in the previous year (where applicable) and barriers to implementation (where applicable). - Evidences that opportunities to improve energy efficiency have been reviewed and discussed by senior management on a regular basis (at least annually). - Includes a report on annual energy use by fuel type in the context of total m2 rollformed or pressed into final product (noting that this may be prorated to licensed product volumes where appropriate). - Details of performance against improvement objectives and targets relating to the reduction of energy use related to production of ECA-licensed products, and associated GHG emissions, over time year on year. - confirms the licence holder has publicly committed to decarbonise between now and 2050 on a 1.5°C trajectory, with incremental reduction up to 2030 (any divergence from objectives or targets should be explained in the annual report).